Cidaas/terraform-provider-cidaas/DEVELOPER_GUIDE.md

 ### Registration

-Don't forget to register your new resources and data sources in the `provider.go:
+Don't forget to register your new resources and data sources in the `provider.go`:

 ```go
 func (p *cidaasProvider) DataSources(_ context.Context) []func() datasource.DataSource {